TakalaniMadau/todo-with-weather-intermediate-assessment/README.md

 ### Run Application

-- Run `rails server` to start the development server
+- Run `bin/dev` to start the development server

 The application will be available at http://localhost:3000